 Asset Care and Reliability in the Mining Industry using Ultrasound

 Airborne ultrasound is used to safely identify steam leaks from a distance, which is clearly a major safety hazard in any steam process.
-The steam temperature may be almost 300°C corresponding to a pressure of roughly 8,000kPa, which means leaks can easily become serious injuries or worse still, fatal accidents.
+The steam temperature may be almost 300°C corresponding to a pressure of roughly 8,000kPa, which means leaks can easily become the cause of serious injuries, or worse still, fatal accidents.
 There are sites around the world where the only safe, approved, method to inspect for steam leaks is ultrasound.

 Contact ultrasound is used to maintain the good operating condition of the steam traps in the system by identifying those failing steam traps that are not removing air, CO2 and condensate from the steam system.